AaravJalan/tsp-solver/README.md

 # TSP Solver
-The TSP Solver is an algorithm used to investigate and find estimations to the travelling salesman problem, which involves travelling edges to reach from one node to another.
+The TSP Solver is an application which uses graph-search algorithms to investigate and find estimations to the Travelling Salesman Problem (TSP), which involves traversing edges to reach from one node to another.

 The file structure for this project is explained below.